Nowy Sącz: Climate

+The range of temperatures is from -33,5 °C on February 11, 1956 to 36,8 °C on August 8, 2013.

+For example the lowest December temperature was recorded on December 31, 1978 it was -30,3 °C.

 Economy

 During the Polish communist regime, Nowy Sącz was the capital of Nowy Sącz Voivodeship (1975–98).
 In the 1950s the Polish authorities applied a special economic programme for the town, called the Nowy Sacz Experiment.
 The plan was to provide improvement and acceleration of the region's economic development, but it was only partially completed.
 The town was an important centre of the railway industry, and now contains one of the biggest railway engineering works in Poland.
 Since the social and political changes in Poland that started in 1989, the industry has faced economic problems.